daanbreur/blog/_posts/2021-04-11-thm-vulnnetDotpy.md

 ## Reconnaissance

-There is a wierd endpoint in the webserver that stops the http server: `/shutdown` The 404 page will return the folder meaby some SSTI/XSS?
+There is a wierd endpoint in the webserver that stops the http server: `/shutdown` The 404 page will return the folder maybe some SSTI/XSS?
 We know that the server runs on python it may be jinja2, lets try sending {% raw %}`{{3 * 3}}`{% endraw %}. if its jinja2 it should echo 9 back to the page. and ,that worked this will be our point of entry.

 ## SSTI / RCE